 - Reservoir slopes should be carefully designed.

 The dam height can be naturally increased by adding more rocks behind the diaphragm without encroaching on the reservoir area.
-The main rockfill provides the support for its own weight and stability, while the membrane holding the water creates an impervious zone.
-This membrane can be made out of wood, concrete, steel, asphalt, or stone.
+The main rock-fill provides support for its own weight and stability, while the membrane holding the water creates an impervious zone.
+This membrane can be made of wood, concrete, steel, asphalt, or stone.
 The dam is then made water-tight by continuing the impervious face upward.

 Always consult your local building codes and water regulations before proceeding.